janpaepke/ScrollMagic/README.md

 ##About the Plugin

 ScrollMagic is a complete rewrite of its predecessor [Superscrollorama](https://github.com/johnpolacek/superscrollorama) by [John Polacek](http://johnpolacek.com).
-Like Superscrollorama it relys on the [Greensock Animation Platform (GSAP](www.greensock.com/gsap-js/) to build animations, but was developed with specific regard to former shortcomings.
+Like Superscrollorama it relies on the [Greensock Animation Platform (GSAP)](www.greensock.com/gsap-js/) to build animations, but was developed with specific regard to former shortcomings.

 The major perks of using ScrollMagic include:
 * optimized performance
 * flexibility
 * mobile compatibility
 * ready for responsive webdesign
-* oop programming and object chaining
+* object oriented programming and object chaining
 * event management
 * support for both scroll directions (even different on one page)
 * support for div containers (even multiple on one page)
 * extensive debugging and logging capabilities

-##Compatibility
+##Browser Support

 ScrollMagic aims to support all major browsers in recent versions:
 Firefox 26+, Chrome 30+, Safari 6+, Opera 19+, IE 9+